Here it is, the first chapter of the remake of Run. I hope it's an improvement over the first!

 Ambrose almost missed the face.

 Tension coiled in his body and his gaze flicked back to the man who's gaze was focused on his coffee.
 Ambrose felt his heart clench tightly and his stomach bottomed out.
-He was not hungry now but he turned back to the counter when his back of food was handed out and he walked calmly out of the McDonalds.
+He was not hungry now but he turned back to the counter when his order was handed over and he walked calmly out of the McDonalds.

-The man was Valmont Val-Jean.
+The man was Valmont Armel.
 Height six foot four.
 Age thirty-two.
 Convicted murderer of more than a dozen people in cold, brutal blood.
-And he was sitting in Ambrose's passanger seat with one arm resting across his middle so that a gun was aimmed at Ambrose.
+And he was sitting in Ambrose's passenger seat with one arm resting across his middle so that a gun was aimed at Ambrose.

-"I'd have perfered that you didn't recognize me," Valmont murmured.
-His voice was soft and low, a velet tone edged in a light accent.
+"I'd have preferred that you didn't recognize me," Valmont murmured.
+His voice was soft and low, a velvet tone edged in a light accent.
 French, Ambrose thought idly even as the panic inside of him threatened to make him pass out.